Top 5 Things NOT to Put Down Your Drain (That You Think Might Be Fine)

 Are there better ways to get rid of my used coffee grounds?

 Coffee grounds make a fantastic addition to your compost, as they not only help make rich compost but also help to remove odours.
-The is not the only solution, however, here are 20 ways to reuse coffee grounds and tea leaves.

 5. Rice and Pasta